lcgamboa/picsimlab/README.md

-# PICSimLab - PIC Simulator Laboratory
+# PICSimLab - Programmable IC Simulator Laboratory

 PICSimLab is a realtime emulator of development boards with integrated MPLABX/avr-gdb debugger.
 PICSimLab supports some [picsim](https://github.com/lcgamboa/picsim) microcontrollers and